Automatically paging output from a command line tool through a

 view multi-page output in a pager.
 A command line tool that

-supports auto-paging, will detect when stdout
+supports auto-paging, will detect when stdout is

 a terminal, spawn a pager implementation and redirect its